-How Popular are Podcasts
+How Popular Are Podcasts

 In a world where nearly two-thirds of the population are active internet users, it’s no surprise that podcasts are becoming increasingly popular.
 In fact, according to a recent study, the number of people who listen to podcasts has grown by 10% in the past year alone.
 If you are one of the many podcast creators, it can be difficult to find the time to complete all of the necessary steps to get your podcast off the ground.
-From recording and editing your episodes to promoting your show, there’s a lot to do.
+From recording and editing your episodes to promoting your show, there’s much to do.

 There are a number of ways to streamline the podcast creation process.
 One of which is through outsourcing podcast transcription.

 In this post, we’ll share everything you need to know about outsourcing podcast transcription, including the 7 simple benefits of outsourcing podcast transcription.

 A podcast transcription is a written record of the spoken word in a podcast episode.
 This can be useful for people who want to follow along with the discussion or for those who prefer to read rather than listen.